-You could also go to AnnualCreditReport.com to get a free copy of your credit report every 12 months from each of the three major credit reporting bureaus.
-And through April 2021, you can also get free weekly online reports.
+You could also go to AnnualCreditReport.com to get free copies of your credit reports from each of the three major credit bureaus.

 But with CreditWise, you can get personalized suggestions to help you better understand your score and take control of your credit future.

 Government and private relief efforts vary by location and may have changed since this article was published.
 Consult a financial adviser or the relevant government agencies and private lenders for the most current information.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.

 Your CreditWise score is calculated using the TransUnion® VantageScore® 3.0 model, which is one of many scoring models used by lenders.
 It likely won’t be the same model your lender uses, but it is an accurate measure of your credit health.
 Alerts are based on changes to your TransUnion and Experian® credit reports and information we find on the dark web.
 Some monitoring and alerts may not be available to you if the information you enter at enrollment does not match the information in your file at one or more consumer reporting agencies or you do not have a file at one or more consumer reporting agencies.
 The tool is not guaranteed to detect all identity theft.